Aristocratic and monastic primacy in the 12th century County of Champagne, France

 Women and the Knights Templar

 The "Primitive Templar Rule" of the Templars, originating from the Troyes council of January 1129, is quite clear on the disadvantages of contact with women.
-And still, women were involved in the Order.
+Still, women were involved in the Order.
 Some examples of Rules and practise.

 Ordines Militares - Yearbook for the Study of the Military Orders